Optimization with Constraint Learning: A Framework and Survey: Review

-Clustering is also used in constraint learning, although it is often used in addition to other methods. \cite{pawlak2021ellipsoidal} combined clustering with PCA and ellipsoidal constraints to get an MIQCP, while \cite{sroka2018one} combine clustering with local search to search the clusters for LP constraints that represent each cluster.
+Clustering is also used in constraint learning, although it is often used in addition to other methods. \cite{pawlak2021ellipsoidal} combine clustering with PCA and ellipsoidal constraints to get an MIQCP, while \cite{sroka2018one} combine clustering with local search to search the clusters for LP constraints that represent each cluster.

 Combinations of predictive models are often used. \cite{verwer2017auction} combine regression trees and regression models for learning revenue constraints for an auction optimization problem.
 In addition to using ANNs to learn most of the constraints required, \cite{fahmi2012process} also use non-linear regression models for specific constraints. \cite{paulus2021comboptnet} use both integer programming and neural networks to learn both the cost terms and the constraints for integer programs.
 Although \cite{schede2019learning} use an LP formulation to learn polytopes that cover feasible examples, they also include a decision tree heuristic to model the importance of examples to be considered.
-Additionally, \cite{maragno2022constraint} are able to use different predictive models to learn different constraints of the same optimization problem in order to achieve a better performance.
+Additionally, \cite{maragno2021mixedinteger} are able to use different predictive models to learn different constraints of the same optimization problem in order to achieve better performance.

-There are also approaches which don't use predictive models to learn constraints. \cite{pawlak2017synthesis,pawlak2018synthesis} and \cite{pawlak2019synthesis} use genetic programming as their approach of choice, \cite{pawlak2017automatic} use a mixed-integer formulation and \cite{cozad2014learning} combine simple basis functions using a MILP formulation to learn constraints.
+There are also approaches that do not use predictive models to learn constraints. \cite{pawlak2017synthesis,pawlak2018synthesis} and \cite{pawlak2019synthesis} use genetic programming as their approach of choice, \cite{pawlak2017automatic} use a mixed-integer formulation and \cite{cozad2014learning} combine simple basis functions using a MILP formulation to learn constraints.